 - And more

-- There are a ton of images available on Canva, especially if you get their pro subscription, which is totally worth the investment if you make a lot of images each month, in my opinion.
+- Many images are available on Canva, especially if you get their pro subscription.
+In my opinion, it is worth the investment if you make many images each month.

 - I have pro myself, and it is worth every penny.